94jjiisu/Data-Science/QnA with chat-gpt/Data scaling and restore scaled regression coefs.md

-### Q. Then, how can I interpret scaled regression coefficients?
+### Q2.
+Then, how can I interpret scaled regression coefficients?

 A. Interpreting the coefficients of a regression model that uses scaled input features requires a slightly different approach than interpreting coefficients in a model without scaling.
 Here are some key points to consider when interpreting scaled regression coefficients: